wesley-trust/wesleytrust-com/_posts/2021-04-07-graph-api-groups-config.md

 ---
-title: "GraphAPIConfig - a series of baseline definitions for Azure AD groups"
+title: "A series of baseline definitions for Azure AD groups - GraphAPIConfig"
 categories:
   - blog
 tags: